-\ For more information on the valuation process, see ICI's Fund Valuation Under the SEC's New Fair Value Rule (December 2021), available at www.ici.org/system/files/2021-12/21-ppr-fund-valuation-primer.pdf.
+^{} For more information on the valuation process, see ICI's Fund Valuation Under the SEC's New Fair Value Rule (December 2021), available at www.ici.org/files/2021/21-ppr-fund-valuation-primer.pdf.

-&lt;sup>† The pricing process is also critical for ETFs, although for slightly different reasons.
++ The pricing process is also critical for ETFs, although for slightly different reasons.
 ETFs operate like mutual funds with respect to transactions with authorized participants that trade with the ETF in large blocks, often of 50,000 shares or more.
 The NAV is the price used for these large transactions.
-Closed-end funds are not required to strike a daily NAV, but most do so to provide the market with the ability to calculate the difference between the fund's market price and its NAV.
+Listed CEFs are not required to strike a daily NAV, but most do so to provide the market with the ability to calculate the difference between the fund's market price and its NAV.
 That difference is called the fund's premium (if the market price is greater than the NAV) or discount (if the market price is less than the NAV).
+Although an unlisted CEF is only required to price when offering shares or engaging is a repurchase or tender, many price daily (and are required to if continuously offered).

-&lt;sup>‡ Mutual funds and ETFs must price their shares at least once every business day as of a time determined by the fund's board.
+[‡]Mutual funds and ETFs must price their shares at least once every business day as of a time determined by the fund's board.
 Many of these funds price as of 4:00 p.m. eastern time or when the New York Stock Exchange closes.